Exploring Synthesizable Chemical Space with Iterative Pathway Refinements: Experiments

 \paragraph{Results.} The results are shown in Table~\ref{tab:seh}.
 FragGFN~\citep{bengio2021flow} and SynFlowNet~\citep{cretu2024synflownet} are GFlowNets~\citep{bengio2021flow} with a fragment action space and a reaction action space, respectively, and SyntheMol~\citep{swanson2024generative} is a property predictor-guided MCTS method. `(SA)' or `(QED)' denote using a modified optimization objective with SA score or QED.
 All baselines except FragGFN take the approach of constraining the design space to the synthesizable space.
-As shown in the table, \name outperforms previous methods in terms of sEH binding affinity, SA score, and QED, verifying that synthesizable projection using \name is a more effective strategy to find synthesizable chemical optima.
-Note that FragGFN shows a very poor SA score because it does not consider synthesizability. \looseness=-1
+As shown in the table, FragGFN shows a very poor SA score because it does not consider synthesizability.
+ReaSyn outperforms previous methods in terms of all the metrics, verifying that synthesizable projection using ReaSyn is a more effective strategy to find synthesizable chemical optima. \looseness=-1